 Melissa Kauffmann, Director, Ballet and Pointe

-Melissa Largent began classical ballet training with Gennadi and Susan Vostrikov and continued with Central Pennsylvania Youth Ballet and as a scholarship recipient to attend the Rock School of Pennsylvania Ballet having received full scholarship at age fifteen, under the direction of Bo and Stephanie Spassoff and master instructors such as Olga Kostritzky, Gloria Govrin, Suki Schorer, and Jacques D’Amboise, and then at The Richmond Ballet with full scholarship at age seventeen.
+Melissa Largent began classical ballet training with Gennadi and Susan Vostrikov and continued with Central Pennsylvania Youth Ballet, The Rock School of Pennsylvania Ballet having received full scholarship at age fifteen, under the direction of Bo and Stephanie Spassoff and master instructors such as Olga Kostritzky, Gloria Govrin, Suki Schorer, and Jacques D’Amboise, and then at The Richmond Ballet with full scholarship at age seventeen.
 Melissa has performed lead rolls including Sugar Plum in the Nutcracker, Juliet in Romeo in Juliet, Swanilda in Copellia, and Cinderella.
-Melissa holds a Bachelor of Arts in Arts Education and Administration from Skidmore College in Saratoga Springs, New York; a Master of Science degree in Communication Sciences and Disorders from James Madison University; Teacher Training with Central Pennsylvania Youth Ballet; Montessori certification through the American Montessori Society; and level one Orff-Schulwerk music pedagogy certification from the American Orff-Schulwerk Association.
+Melissa holds a Bachelor of Arts degree in Arts Education and Administration from Skidmore College in Saratoga Springs, New York; a Master of Science degree in Communication Sciences and Disorders from James Madison University; Teacher Training with Central Pennsylvania Youth Ballet; Montessori certification through the American Montessori Society; and level one Orff-Schulwerk music pedagogy certification from the American Orff-Schulwerk Association.
 In addition to her work with Vostrikov’s Academy of Ballet and Virginia Youth Ballet, Melissa is a Speech-Language Pathologist with Winchester Rehabilitation Center.
 In 2017 Melissa became the Director of Vostrikov’s Academy of Ballet and Virginia Youth Ballet and is proud to continue the legacy of Mr. and Mrs. Vostrikov.

 Elizabeth Sager- Modern, Jazz, and Tap